 Some of the motions, however, were accepted.
 For example, no one shall refer to the current medical condition of Schultz’s wife, Wendy.
 In addition, neither side will bring up Schultz’s divorce from the 90s, which included a temporary protective order against Schultz — he claims it was unrelated to domestic violence.

 One of the potential sanctions against the defendant involved Schultz destroying emails that were relevant to the case.
-Asked how may email accounts he has, Schultz said he has one personal account that he used to communicate with Queen: [email protected] said it was the only email he has ever used since 1996.
+Asked how may email accounts he has, Schultz said he has one personal account that he used to communicate with Queen: [email protected] He said it was the only email he has ever used since 1996.

 Schultz said repeatedly and unequivocally in depositions and on Friday that the only email account he has ever used is [email protected]